Julian-dev28/soroban-quickstart-dapp/README.md

 You have three options: 1.
 Deploy on [Futurenet](https://soroban.stellar.org/docs/getting-started/deploy-to-futurenet) using a remote [RPC](https://soroban.stellar.org/docs/getting-started/run-rpc) endpoint, 2. run in [localnet/standalone](https://soroban.stellar.org/docs/getting-started/deploy-to-a-local-network) mode.

 ### Option 1: Deploy on Futurenet

-0. Make sure you have soroban-cli installed, as explained above

 1. Deploy the contracts and initialize them